archetype-themes/plugin-theme-component/docs/Build-process.md

 By default, any Liquid file detected in the section folders (recursively) will be merged in a single liquid file bearing the name of the section and put at the root of the `build` folder.
 Files are processed in alphabetical order.

-- Any Snippet rendering liquid tag will be replaced by the actual Snippet's content, unless it is a for loop.
 - Schema will be appended.
 The content will consist of an assembly of locales.json and schema.json

 Output files :